-In order to determine if the GAS2-dependent growth inhibition was related to apoptosis, additional examinations were performed on the functionally characterized SK-hep1 and MIHA cells, without or with endogenous GAS2 expression.
-Annexin V apoptosis assay identified ectopic overexpression of GAS2 significantly increased the population of early apoptotic cells, and such promotion was further enlarged by etoposide that is a activator promoter of p53-mediated apoptosis[13] (P < 0.05, Figure 4A).
-And vice versa, that was, down-regulation of GAS2 in MIHA cells with specific siRNA to abolish endogenous GAS2 expression decreased early apoptosis (P < 0.05, Figure 4B).
-These findings showed that the anti-proliferative function of GAS2 is exerted through induction of apoptosis.
+To determine if GAS2-dependent growth inhibition was related to apoptosis, additional examinations were performed on the functionally characterized SK-hep1 and MIHA cells, without or with endogenous GAS2 expression.
+Annexin V apoptosis assay showed that ectopic overexpression of GAS2 significantly increased the population of early apoptotic cells, and such promotion was further enlarged by etoposide, an activator promoter of p53-mediated apoptosis[13] (P < 0.05; Figure 4A).
+By contrast, downregulation of GAS2 in MIHA cells with specific siRNA to abolish endogenous GAS2 expression decreased early apoptosis (P < 0.05; Figure 4B).
+These findings showed that the anti-proliferative function of GAS2 was exerted through induction of apoptosis.

-Since P53 played an important role in apoptotic response, we next explored the possible function of p53 in GAS2-mediated apoptosis.
-Western blot showed P53 protein was expressed in the normal hepatocyte (MIHA) and most HCC cell lines except Hep3B (Figure 4C).
-Treatment of siRNA against P53 (siP53) was significantly identified in SK-hep1-control and SK-hep1-GAS2 by western blot.
-The level of P53 and apoptosis markers, that is, cleaved caspase-3 and cleaved poly (ADP-ribose) polymerase (PARP) were diminished after knocking-down p53 (Figure 4D).
-Annexin V apoptosis assay illuminated knockdown of P53 significantly inhibited the early apoptosis in GAS2-SK-hep1 cells when compared with control cells with abundant p53 expression (P < 0.05, Figure 4E).
+Because p53 plays an important role in apoptotic response, we next explored the possible function of p53 in GAS2-mediated apoptosis.
+Western blotting showed that p53 protein was expressed in normal hepatocyte cells (MIHA) and most HCC cell lines except Hep3B (Figure 4C).
+Treatment of siRNA against p53 (siP53) was significantly identified in SK-hep1-control and SK-hep1-GAS2 cells by western blotting.
+The levels of p53 and apoptosis markers, that is, cleaved caspase-3 and cleaved PARP were diminished after knockdown of p53 (Figure 4D).
+Annexin V apoptosis assay demonstrated that knockdown of p53 significantly inhibited early apoptosis in GAS2-SK-hep1 cells compared with control cells with abundant p53 expression (P < 0.05; Figure 4E).
 At the same time, in addition to p53, we also checked the apoptosis markers in the GAS2-overexpressed SK-Hep1 and GAS2-ablated MIHA cells with or without etoposide treatment.
-Overexpression of GAS2 and the treatment of etoposide can all increase the levels of p53, cleaved caspase-3, and cleaved PARP.
-What’s more, upregulation of GAS2 further enlarged the expressions of p53 and apoptosis markers induced by etoposide treatment.
-Conversely, down-regulation of GAS2 diminished the expressions of p53 and apoptosis markers and the effect of etoposide treatment, relative to the corresponding controls (Figure 4F).
+Overexpression of GAS2 and the treatment of etoposide can increase the levels of p53, cleaved caspase-3, and cleaved PARP.
+In addition, upregulation of GAS2 further enlarged the expression of p53 and apoptosis markers induced by etoposide treatment.
+Conversely, downregulation of GAS2 diminished the expression of p53 and apoptosis markers and the effect of etoposide treatment, relative to the corresponding controls (Figure 4F).
 Measurements of the resulting cells showed that the GAS2-dependent stimulation of apoptosis.
-These data imply the existence of a p53-GAS2 -caspase cascade and its function in cell growth retardation.
+These data indicate the existence of a p53-GAS2 -caspase cascade and its function in cell growth retardation.

-Correlation of GAS2 expression in between HCC tissues and their matched adjacent nontumor liver tissues
+Correlation of GAS2 expression in HCC tissues and their matched adjacent non-tumor liver tissues

-To further investigate the clinical relevance of GAS2 in human HCC tissues and their corresponding nontumor liver tissues, we first examined the expression of GAS2 in 54 paired HCC and non-tumor liver samples by real-time RT-PCR and western blot.
-GAS2 expression was downregulated in 61.1% of HCC tissues (33 of 54), compared to the high basal levels in normal liver tissues.
-In contrast to the matched nontumor tissues, marked down-regulation (defined as greater than 1.5-fold change) of GAS2 was detected in 27of 54 samples (50%) (Figure 5A, P < 0.05).
-In the relative GAS2 protein expression levels, their average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the matched nontumor tissues (Figure 5B, P < 0.05).
+To further investigate the clinical relevance of GAS2 in human HCC tissues and their corresponding non-tumor liver tissues, we first examined the expression of GAS2 in 54 paired HCC and non-tumor liver samples by qPCR and western blot analysis.
+GAS2 expression was downregulated in 61.1% of HCC tissues (33 of 54) compared to the high basal levels in normal liver tissues.
+In contrast to the matched non-tumor tissues, marked downregulation (defined as greater than 1.5-fold change) of GAS2 was detected in 27of 54 samples (50%) (P < 0.05; Figure 5A).
+Regarding the relative GAS2 protein expression levels, the average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the matched non-tumor tissues (P < 0.05; Figure 5B).

 DISCUSSION